Text version of this lessonExpand

 A banner is useful only if tracking that needs consent does not fire before consent.
 The check should inspect script timing, not only whether a visual banner appears.

 When implementing this, write the decision into the Privacy compliance checklist.
-Every high-risk action should trace to an evidence pack, one owner, and a clear stop or go rule instead of a launch-day opinion.
+Every high-risk action should trace to an evidence pack, one owner, and a clear pause/continue rule instead of a launch-day opinion.

 Customer rights requests need an operating owner